 Sports Broadcasting II is an advanced course in the operation and use of a Tri-Caster unit to produce a live video-streamed broadcast of Benedictine sporting events.
 This class will deal more with the production side of video sports broadcasting rather than on-air announcing.
 Production elements include items such as instant replay, live text, and the sports graphic package.
-In addition, students will also take on a more direct roll in producing, and then directing live sports events on campus throughout the semester.
+In addition, students will also take on a more direct role in producing, and then directing live sports events on campus throughout the semester.
 Prerequisite: MCOM-3680.

-MCOM-COMP
+MCOM-COMP Senior Comprehensive Exam (cr)